-Many people have spent decades working their careers in the U.S. and then retiring in a foreign country where their wealth will stretch further.
+Many people have spent decades working in the U.S. and then retiring in a foreign country where their wealth will stretch further.
 Others want to immerse themselves in a new culture by joining the workforce and living among the locals.
 Some remote employees are curious about testing the limits of their newfound location independence.

-English speakers: Almost 100%
+English Speakers: Almost 100%

-Appealing to: Individuals under 30, Families with children
+Appealing to: Individuals under 30, families with children

-Benefits: Nature, Safety, Education system, Good healthcare
+Benefits: Nature, safety, education system, good healthcare

-New Zealand is becoming a top-rated destination for Americans.
+New Zealand is a top-rated destination for Americans.
 Anyone between the ages of 18 and 30 with approximately $3,000 in the bank can apply for a working holiday visa.
 This visa (very similar to Australia’s working holiday visa) gives travelers 12 months to live as a Kiwi.
 You can work for the full year or study for six months.

-For those over 30, it’s a bit more complicated, but still possible.
+For those over 30, it’s a bit more complicated—but still possible.
 You’ll most likely need to get a job with a New Zealand employer, be a “skilled worker,” or have money to invest.
 New Zealand’s economy is strong, and there are a variety of investment opportunities in real estate, biotech, agriculture research, and more.

-English speakers: About 50% (You’ll want to learn German)
+English Speakers: About 50% (You’ll want to learn German)

-Appealing to: People who love Germany, Students, Millennials
+Appealing to: People who love Germany, students, Millennials

-Benefits: Top education system, Universal healthcare, Economic stability, Beer and sausages
+Benefits: Top education system, universal healthcare, economic stability, beer and sausages

 Drawbacks: Complicated bureaucracy, German language requirement

-Germany’s top tier education system, economic stability, universal health care, and short work hours have made it a prime candidate for people looking to relocate to Europe.
 You can gain residency by studying, finding employment, or investing.
 Financial stability is required, and you will be expected to assimilate into the culture.

 Moving to Germany requires a significant commitment to assimilation.
 You will have to learn German if you want to work, live, and navigate the culture and bureaucracy.
 The reward is an excellent standard of living, great career opportunities, and some of the shortest working hours in the world.
 Over 100,000 Americans live in Germany, so you should be able to find an expat community relatively easily if you live in a city.

-Appealing to: Retirees, Nomads/Travelers, Investors
+Appealing to: Retirees, nomads/travelers, investors

 Mexico itself is a beautiful country with incredible diversity.
 There are beaches, mountains, and cities of all shapes and sizes.
 It’s easy to find expats all over the country.
-However, the crime rate is relatively high, worse even than the United States.
+However, the crime rate is relatively high—worse than in the United States.
 The ‘machismo’ patriarchy is corrupt and in a constantly simmering war with the drug cartels.
 It’s pretty easy to stick to safe areas, but you might want to do a little extra research to see where your dollars are going when you convert them to pesos.

-Cost of living: Slightly higher, but similar to U.S.
+Cost of Living: Similar to U.S.

-English speakers: Nearly 100%
+English Speakers: Nearly 100%

-Appealing to: Students, Young professionals
+Appealing to: Students, young professionals

 Benefits: High quality of living, good education system, good healthcare

-Drawbacks: Distance makes visiting/traveling difficult, Expensive
+Drawbacks: Distance makes visiting/traveling difficult, expensive

-You’ll want health insurance that covers you internationally when moving out of the US.
-Our members love SafetyWing and so do we.
+You’ll want health insurance that covers you internationally when moving out of the U.S. Our members love SafetyWing and so do we.
 They have fully-equipped health insurance made for remote workers and nomads who spend as much time abroad as they please.
-(Note: this is an affiliate link)
+(Note: This is an affiliate link.)

-English speakers: About 25% of the population (more in Prague)
+English Speakers: About 25% of the population (more in Prague)

-Appealing to: Students, Freelancers, Young professionals
+Appealing to: Students, freelancers, young professionals

 Drawbacks: Language barrier